Tamschi/fruit-salad/README.md

 It also does mutability and pin projection, while being economical regarding text size…

 > Basically I needed something that's a bit less fancy than the existing solutions,
-> and it escalated a bit for there.
+> and it escalated a bit from there.

 Originally developed as part of [`rhizome`](https://crates.io/crates/rhizome) but now separate, this crate also works very well in combination with [`pinus`](https://crates.io/crates/pinus).